-Apart from the commonly known positions in hotels and restaurants, there are other exciting opportunities: cultural and business event organisation, consulting, hospitality interior design, catering, cruises and airlines, creation of personalised luxury experiences, sales and marketing, customer service and many more.
-These jobs are high in task variety and personal interaction, and very often demand frequent overseas travel, aptitude for innovation and independent thinking – something many of the Generation Z crave and expect from their future jobs.
+Apart from the commonly known positions in hotels and restaurants, there are other exciting opportunities.
+For example, cultural and business event organisation, consulting, hospitality interior design, catering, cruises and airlines, creation of personalised luxury experiences, sales and marketing, customer service and many more.
+These jobs are high in task variety and personal interaction.
+They also often demand frequent overseas travel, aptitude for innovation and independent thinking.
+Something many of the Generation Z crave and expect from their future jobs.

 Integrating technology in learning to align with industry needs

-SEG was the first company in the world of hospitality to launch a 1:1 iPad programme in 2014, which was just the beginning of the shift to a more student-centred teaching model.
+SEG was the first company in the world of hospitality to launch a 1:1 iPad programme in 2014.
+This was just the beginning of the shift to a more student-centred teaching model.

-Technological integration at SEG’s schools encompasses all learning activities: from students using iPads for researching menu ingredients in the training kitchens to going on Virtual Reality tours and discovering wine growing techniques; from filming each other’s practice job interviews to managing complex events such as TEDx and gala dinners for VIP guests.
-This dedication to their innovative use of technology has been officially recognised by Apple, naming one of SEG’s schools, Swiss Hotel Management School, an “Apple Distinguished School”.
+Technological integration at SEG’s schools encompasses all learning activities.
+From students using iPads for researching menu ingredients in the training kitchens to going on Virtual Reality tours and also discovering wine growing techniques.
+From filming each other’s practice job interviews to managing complex events such as TEDx and gala dinners for VIP guests.
+This dedication to their innovative use of technology has been officially recognised by Apple.
+Therefore, Apple named one of SEG’s schools, Swiss Hotel Management School, an “Apple Distinguished School”.

-Swiss Education Group is driven to design the best educational experience that is aligned with the hospitality industry’s future needs, where new technologies, such as artificial intelligence, virtual and augmented reality, robots and chatbots, are revolutionalising the way that hospitality businesses operate.
+Swiss Education Group is driven to design the best educational experience that is aligned with the hospitality industry’s future needs, where new technologies, such as artificial intelligence, virtual and augmented reality, robots and chatbots, are revolutionising the way that hospitality businesses operate.
 Thanks to these developments, customers have come to expect more and more convenience, time-saving and personalisation of their experiences.
-Only companies that can truly harness technology to deliver the expected levels of service will continue to succeed, pushing them to demand continuous innovation and entrepreneurial mindset from their employees.
+Only companies that can truly harness technology to deliver the expected levels of service will continue to succeed.
+This will push them to demand continuous innovation and entrepreneurial mindset from their employees.

 Sustainability concepts driving hospitality innovation

 Students at Swiss Education Group schools are being prepared to be at the forefront of these developments with the inclusion of sustainability-related topics as part of the curriculum.
-As an example, at César Ritz Colleges Switzerland, one of Swiss Education Group schools, students are learning about eco-entrepreneurship in and outside of the classroom and is now a Green Globe member to drive their sustainability change forward.
-One example of this is the school’s bee hive with 35,000 bees, visit local businesses to truly understand the value of sourcing locally, and develop storytelling skills to better spread the message about a business’s sustainability initiatives.
+At César Ritz Colleges Switzerland, students are learning about eco-entrepreneurship in and also outside of the classroom.
+It is now also a Green Globe member to drive their sustainability change forward.
+One example of this is the school’s bee hive with 35,000 bees.
+Visit local businesses to truly understand the value of sourcing locally.
+Also develop storytelling skills to better spread the message about a business’s sustainability initiatives.

 Increasing demand for healthy food options